quantuumsnot/sics/README.md

 20. ~~Restocking~~ and generating restock order feature - automatic ordering of low in stock products and updating quantities at their arrival
 21. Product label generator
 22. ~~Manual check if the item that'll be uploaded, is already in the database (less input fields that must be filled by hand)~~
+23. At product upload automatically save (and web optimize) the picture(s) in 'productpics' dir using SKU number as filename  (while backing up the original file)